Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Hotel signage appears early.
 Bright neon reflections shimmer across suitcase wheels, visually confirming that you have reached a central travel district.
 For many first-time visitors, this moment reduces the fear of being in the wrong place.

+Yet reassurance often comes with physical friction.
 Crowds force stop-start movement.
 Narrow walking lanes require constant adjustment.
-The hotel may be visible across the street, but physically slow to reach.
+The hotel may be visible across the street but physically slow to reach.

+What Myeongdong offers is not perfectly smooth suitcase movement.
+It offers the feeling that the trip has finally begun.
 It often feels easier not because the route is simple, but because the traveler stops wondering whether they are in the right place.

 Verdict: Structurally easier for first-time arrivals seeking emotional reassurance on the first night.